4lph4-01/share/Frameworks/Sovereign-C2 /ReadmeMD/README.md

 Create a Virtual Environment python -m venv venv within the sovereign-c2 directory

-source venv/bin/activate (in a new terminal #source venv/bin/activate in the same directory, but separate terminal window).
+source venv/bin/activate (in a new terminal e.g. source venv/bin/activate in the same directory, but separate terminal window).
 Results of the initial supported powershell commands sent will output to the check-in terminal window.

 On Windows, use venv\Scripts\activate